 <?php // comment ?>

-When the code sample is then retrived from the table and displayed in HTML, the HTML entities are displayed as the characters they represent in the browser, rather than being treated as mark-up in the browser.
+When the code sample is then retrieved from the table and displayed in HTML, the HTML entities are displayed as the characters they represent in the browser, rather than being treated as mark-up in the browser.

 To do this create a form to add data to your table.
 In your form processing script, the key is to use the PHP